6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 Wrocław is quickly developing its startup ecosystem.
 Big companies like Google and Nokia are opening their offices in the city, which helps to educate world-class specialists who are then starting their own projects.
 An increasing number of events are organised by the city government and startup clusters, which helps to encourage young people to step in the IT world and bring their ideas to the table.

 Poland is much cheaper in terms of salaries than Western Europe, so many companies from Germany and other countries decide to open their offices here.
-Wrocław is also quite close to the German border, which is a big plus — it’s well-connected both by road and air.
+Wrocław is also quite close to the German border, which is a big plus — it’s well connected both by road and air.

 The biggest weakness of Poland is the mentality of the people.
 We are just growing our economy after getting full independence.
 Many older people have a strict understanding of a business and the startup ideas don’t match that.
 Those people might become investors, but they don’t trust in high-risk investments.
 We are forced to find investors abroad, which is not always easy.